Glancy Prongay & Murray LLP Reminds Investors of Looming Deadline in the Class Action Lawsuit Against Annovis Bio, Inc. (ANVS)

 Investors with losses exceeding $50,000 are encouraged to contact the firm

 LOS ANGELES, Sept.
-13, 2021 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") reminds investors of the upcoming October 18, 2021deadline to file a lead plaintiff motion in the class action filed on behalf of investors who purchased or otherwise acquired Annovis Bio, Inc. ("Annovis" or the "Company") (NYSE: ANVS) securities between May 21, 2021 and July 28, 2021, inclusive (the "Class Period").
+14, 2021 (GLOBE NEWSWIRE) -- Glancy Prongay & Murray LLP (“GPM”) reminds investors of the upcoming October 18, 2021 deadline to file a lead plaintiff motion in the class action filed on behalf of investors who purchased or otherwise acquired Annovis Bio, Inc. (“Annovis” or the “Company”) (: ANVS) securities between May 21, 2021 and July 28, 2021, inclusive (the “Class Period”).

 If you suffered a loss on your Annovis investments or would like to inquire about potentially pursuing claims to recover your loss under the federal securities laws, you can submit your contact information at https://www.glancylaw.com/cases/annovis-bio-inc/.
 You can also contact Charles H. Linehan, of GPM at 310-201-9150, Toll-Free at 888-773-9224, or via email at [email protected] to learn more about your rights.